This ‘capsule’ Scotch whisky doesn’t require a glass

 Judging from Twitter posts, some whisky-lovers, aren’t so thrilled.

-“Ummm, whisky cocktails are for sipping & savouring, not exploding in your mouth all in one go,” Susie Mac wrote.
+“Ummm, whisky cocktails are for sipping & savouring, not exploding in your mouth all in one go,” wrote Susie Mac.

 “Just put it in an IV bag.
 Let’s get to the inevitable conclusion,” writer Roxane Gay added.